|Keep reading to learn how you can participate in a ten-minute survey to win one of 10 $100 VISA gift cards …|

 - Stick to your treatment plan, which should include medications and lifestyle management strategies to prevent and treat migraine.

 - Avoid overuse of acute headache medication: Don’t take prescription or nonprescription medication for migraine pain on more than 10 days per month

 - Keep a headache diary: Track changes in headache frequency and/or intensity as you begin or change medications

 Doctors know that the inadequate control of the immediate pain of a migraine attack can lead to chronic migraine.
 This is because inadequate pain control can lead patients to take acute medication (treats attack once migraine has started) too often; overuse of acute medication (taking on 10 or more days per month – including over-the-counter medications) can cause headaches and is a risk factor for developing chronic migraine.
+Certain studies have shown that CBD can have a positive effect on people suffering from migraines.
+With this in mind, if you suffer or know that somebody that suffers, it might be a good idea to have a look on a website like https://magnoliawellness.ca for items that could prove very useful in the fight against migraines.
 Doctors also know that patients may hide the fact that they self-medicate and use over-the-counter medicines from them.
 This makes it difficult for doctors to understand the full picture of the patient’s health and what might be playing a role in headache frequency.

 If you or someone you love is taking medication for migraine more than twice a week, encourage them to make an appointment with their doctor to discuss the right treatment plan.